LeonNonnast/mcpdevprompts/CONTRIBUTING.md

-# Contributing to Dev MCP Prompt Server
+# Contributing to MCP DevPrompts

-Thank you for your interest in contributing to the Dev MCP Prompt Server!
+Thank you for your interest in contributing to MCP DevPrompts!
 We welcome contributions from the community to help make this project better.

 ## How to Contribute